konstin/capybara/readme.md

 crate-type = ["cdylib"]
 ```

-If only target a single language, you can use the `features` option. "python" is for python, "ruby" is for ruby.
+If only target a single language, you can use the `features` option.
+Available are "python", "ruby" and "wasm".
 Note that these options are mutually exclusive.

 ```